bjornmeansbear/sustainable-packaging/README.md

 - Tomorrow machine?
 - Bananas?

-## Is a package even necessary?

-Don't forget to ask the real important question -- do we even need to do this project?
-Do we need to design and sell this at all? what else can we design so as to stop have to package or produce these things? what other ways can this be packaged!!!???

 ## Biomicmry?

 So, if a package is supposed to protect, inform, and sell -- does nature do this already with its items?
 Take a banana: a banana comes packed in large bundles.
 Each is individually wrapped/protected.
 They are all signs for themselves -- a banana through color and shape and smell and taste and feeling  tells you what it is; and the package is usually frustration free; its then fully a biological nutrient afterward... waste = food... how can all of our other designs and processes take their inspiration from ideas like this? what other objects can we see out in the world that protect and inform and sell utilizing little to no resources? being bioogically inert? being restorative (meaning they give back; add back value externally) rather than just consumptive?